-An Old Bailey jury yesterday returned a unanimous not guilty verdict following a prosecution under section 3 of the Health and Safety at Work Act.
+An Old Bailey jury yesterday returned a unanimous not guilty verdict following a prosecution under section 3 of the Health & Safety at Work Act.

 The case arose out of a tragic death and serious injury from carbon monoxide poisoning.
 Chris Newton and Beata Lis of BLM London were instructed to act for Malden who installed flues and boilers to flats in a new build development.
 The commissioning of some of the boilers was sub-contracted to Paul Williamson of Komit.
 Elouise Littlewood, a resident of flat 182 Wooldridge Close was found dead on 27.2.08 and her lodger, Simon Kilby was unconscious.
 Mr Kilby remains in a persistent vegetative state.